sumanthdasari97/BandGapRefernce_asap_7nm/README.md

 V_{ref} = V_{CTAT} + \alpha \cdot V_{PTAT}
 $$

-Where $ \alpha $ is a constant chosen such that the temperature dependence is minimized.
+Where $\alpha$ is a constant chosen such that the temperature dependence is minimized.

 ---